Sarah-Salad/PastelPastures/README.md

 $ cd PastelPastures/pastel-pastures
 ```

-Install project dependencies: (Grab a drink and make yourself comfortable because this might take a couple of minutes)
+Install project dependencies (Grab a drink and make yourself comfortable because this might take a couple of minutes):

 ```sh
 $ npm install